cloudify-cosmo/getcloudify.org/guide/3.1/guide-plugin-creation.md

 You should note the following:

 * The test_plugin.py file imports the `local` attribute from the cloudify.workflows module (a part of the `cloudify-plugins-common` module).
-This will allow you to run your operations locally.
+This will allow you to run your operations locally using the local workflows API.
 * The `blueprint_path` variable is already supplied so that you can run your operations against a given blueprint (will get to that later)
-* the `inputs` dictionary will allow you to supply [inputs]() for your blueprint.
+* the `inputs` dictionary will allow you to supply [inputs]({{page.terminology_link}}#inputs) for your blueprint.
 * The `self.env` object will assist you in executing the operations locally and in the context of your blueprints.
+* The test `test_my_task` shows an example of instantiating a local workflow execution environment and executing an arbitrary workflow with it (install in the case of this test).

 In the `blueprint` folder you will find 2 yaml files.
 One is a blueprint you can use in your tests.

+Generally, when you use the local workflows API you also have to supply a blueprint to process.
+The blueprint.yaml file provided in the test already maps the operation in tasks.py to a `cloudify.interface.lifecycle` operation.

 In the plugin.yaml file, note that `install` is set to `false` as you're only running tests.

+So... clone the plugin template's repository and enjoy writing your first Cloudify plugin.